rails-to-cosmos/mtac-automaton/README.md

 Memory usage is primarily due to the storage of sorted character counts:

-- Dictionary Storage: O(W * L), where W is the number of words and L is the average word length.
+- Dictionary Storage: O(W * L), where W is the number of words and L is the maximum word length.

 - Sliding Window: O(L), with a single sliding window traversing the text.